-Keith has worked in the field of international supply chain management for 25 years.
-He currently is responsible for the design, implementation and operation of value-added logistics services for clients in the Americas region.
-He previously worked at UPS.
+Keith has worked in the field of international supply chain management for over 25 years.
+He is currently responsible to serve customers and drive sustainable growth in the rapidly innovating consumer and retail sectors for the Americas region of Panalpina, a global leader in supply chain solutions.
 Keith is a graduate of the University of California, Berkeley.
 He and his wife reside in San Francisco and have two grown children.

 Director of human resources, Corporate Merchants, Sears Holding Corporation

 Brenda is a human resources executive with more than 25 years in the retail industry.
 Her years of human resources experience include the areas of recruiting, training, organizational structure, change management, and employee/labor union relations.
 Before joining Sears in 2013, she served as human resources director for Macy’s, leading a team with oversight of as many as 4,500 employees and $750 million in sales volume.
 She previously served as regional director of recruitment for Northern California and Southwest Stores and spent many years in merchandising management positions with Macy’s.
 Brenda also serves as the president of the parent-teacher league at West Portal Lutheran School in San Francisco and has served as a director with other non-profit organizations, including Grace Infant Care Center.
 She is a native San Franciscan who grew up in the Sunset District, attending SFUSD schools and San Francisco State University.
 She currently resides in San Francisco with her husband, daughter and son.